Armaan0309/EKS-2048-Game-AWS/README.md

 Containerizing Applications with Docker
 Writing Kubernetes Deployment YAMLs
 Deploying Applications to EKS
-Copy and paste the Kubernetes
+Copy and paste the Kubernetes address in browser!!